Flamethrower: Iraq conflict

 Captain Shannon Johnson requested Colonel John A. Toolan to supply his company with flamethrowers during the Second Battle of Fallujah; however no flamethrowers were issued.
+However, the United States did use various models of flamethrowers throughout the Iraq War in order to clear bushes and reveal hidden IEDs.

 The People's Mujahedin of Iran claimed flamethrowers were used in the 2013 Camp Ashraf massacre.

 Italy

-As of 2012 the locally made T-148/B flamethrower was still being used by the Italian Army.
+As of 2012, the locally made T-148/B flamethrower was still being used by the Italian Army.

 Myanmar

 Flamethrowers have been used by the Tatmadaw during attacks on Rohingya villages during the Rohingya genocide.

 Russo-Ukrainian War

 On 8 February 2017, separatist leader Mikhail 'Givi' Tolstykh was killed when an RPO-A Shmel rocket-assisted flamethrower was fired at his office in Donetsk.

 On 21 November 2022, nine months into the Russian invasion of Ukraine, Russian sources claim that artillery and "heavy flamethrowers" were employed against a Ukrainian concentration of troops near Kupyansk, Kharkiv Oblast.
-Russian sources use the term "heavy flamethrowers" to describe TOS-1 multiple thermobaric rocket launchers.
+Russian sources use the term "heavy flamethrowers" to describe the TOS-1 multiple thermobaric rocket launchers.